 Several years ago, I signed a form allowing my son to go to a local business called "Jumpology" with some of his friends and jump around like a crazy person.
 Here I am, a personal injury attorney, signing this form and quickly sending him on his way.
 I've never seen Jumpology.
 I've only heard about it.
 But signing this form made me very uneasy, especially because of its wording.
+If you have been injured at an establishment like this, contact our personal injury attorneys today to discuss your injuries and if you are eligible for compensation.

 This form (some of you may have read it and I am sure some of you have signed it) purports to release Jumpology from basically everything under the sun, including Jumpology's own "negligent acts and/or omissions" and any "personal injury" or "death" that might result from Jumpology's own bad conduct.
 Really?
 You mean, this company can do something "negligent" resulting in the "death" of a child and avoid responsibility simply because a parent signed this form?
 What if the company left a tripping hazard in the middle of the floor?
 What if it left broken glass on a mat?
 Still no liability?
 I find that hard to believe.